LivingCryogen/Hazard/README.md

 This means it is intentionally "over-engineered": I took on the project ***as if* it were to be extended and worked on by teams** in a modern development environment.
 See the "Architecture" and "Feature Highlights" sections for more details.

-Along the way, if anybody has a little fun or is charmed by my wife's artwork, all the better. :)

 ## Background
   This is my first programming project after deciding to return to IT.
 When deciding what my first portfolio project should be, I remembered a high school Visual Basic project I never got working that was to emulate Hasbro's *Risk*.
 I decided to achieve that early goal, but